gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Auditing a process and sampling

-The following is the checklist (useful and necessary as a tool) on how to proceed on process auditing:
+The following is the checklist (useful and necessary as a tool) on how to proceed on process auditing (all the following are always taken from ISO 19011):

 1. process

 2. input

 3. output

 4. resources

 5. who is involved (competence, ability, training)

 6. how (methods, procedures and techniques)

 7. effectiveness (measurable goals)

-It recommends also to:
+Other recommendations on how to proceed:

-- Leave space for your notes
+- Leave space for your _notes_

-- The Checklist must become an audit diary
+- The Checklist must become an audit _diary_

-- Reference to the audit criteria
+- Reference to the audit _criteria_

-- Reference to system documents (procedures)
+- Reference to system _documents_ (procedures)

 - Reference to documents checked (records)

 About the sampling, the following is how to proceed:

 - An auditor always or almost always works on a sample basis

-- Judgment-based sampling
+- _Judgment-based_ sampling

-- Statistical Sampling
+- _Statistical_ sampling

-- Consider the time since the last audit
+- Consider the _time since the last audit_

-- Consider the extension of the scope
+- Consider the _extension of the scope_

 == Nonconformities

-According to ISO 19011, non-conformities are not to be intended in a negative way and a discovered nonconformity is a previously hidden opportunity for improvement.
+According to ISO 19011, #underline[non-conformities] are not to be intended in a negative way and a discovered nonconformity is a previously hidden opportunity for improvement.

-- The auditors do not provide suggestions on how to resolve the nonconformities and nonconformity reports must be very clear and objective
+- The auditors _do not provide suggestions_ on how to resolve the nonconformities and nonconformity reports must be very _clear and objective_

 - Nonconformity reports have 3 elements:

-  1. the declaration of non-conformity (description of the element of the system that is incorrect)
+  1. the _declaration_ of non-conformity (description of the element of the system that is incorrect)

-  2. the evidence (what has currently been found)
+  2. the _evidence_ (what has currently been found)

-  3. the requirement (what should have been)
+  3. the _requirement_ (what should have been)

 - ISO 27021 requires that only non-conformities that involve failures in complying with one or more requirements and / or the system's inability to achieve the desired results, must be closed with an effective correction and corrective action before certification (major non-conformities)

-  - Please note that the opportunities for improvement are not non-conformities
+  - Please note that the opportunities for improvement _are not_ non-conformities

   - It is good practice to consider opportunities for improvement, even though recommendations are not binding

 There are different kinds of nonconformities:

-- Product nonconformities
+- _Product_ nonconformities

   - emerge during the daily work

   - they are usually identified by the operators

   - they are physiological in processes

   - must be correct

   - must be registered

   - records must be analyzed

   - possibly they must be improved with corrective actions

-- System nonconformities
+- _System_ nonconformities

   - emerge during audits or other external controls

   - they are identified by external bodies and not during normal control operations

   - they are pathological in the processes

   - the immediate effect must be corrected

   - the causes must be analyzed

 In order to intervene, corrective and preventive actions must be implemented:

-- corrective action is needed to eliminate the cause of a detected non-compliance
+- _Corrective_ action is needed to eliminate the cause of a detected non-compliance

-- preventive action is to eliminate the cause of a potential non-compliance
+- _Preventive_ action is to eliminate the cause of a potential non-compliance

 == Closing meeting